Granaditos83/taller_html_css/README.md

 Estas son las fotos del mes - These are the photos of the month Principal - Main
 Galeria - Photo gallery
-Visita regularmente al veterinario - Visit the vet regularly.
+Consejos para el cuidado de tu mascota - Tips for caring for your pet Visita regularmente al veterinario - Visit the vet regularly.
 Desparasita con frecuencia a tu mascota - Deworm your pet frequently.
 Proporciónale una alimentación sana - Give him a healthy diet.